tsfu/airlog/README.md

 A table that holds your travel records, with detailed information you have added.
 This is the soure-of-truth data you provided and we use it to make visualization with other open source data and libraries.

+User may use form UI to add one trip, or upload JSON file to batch import trips.

 ### Stats
 Some useful stats for user's travel history.
 Rankings, collections, progress, etc.